Which British Airways American Express credit card is the better choice for you?

 To summarise, the biggest differences are:

-- The premium card has an annual fee while the basic card does not.
-In the first year at least, the value of the much higher welcome bonus offered with the premium card should cover the cost of the annual fee in the first year;
+- The Premium Plus Card has an annual fee while the basic card does not.
+In the first year at least, the value of the much higher welcome bonus offered with the Premium Plus Card should cover the cost of the annual fee in the first year;

-- The everyday earn rate is higher with the premium card, especially for spending directly with British Airways and BA Holidays; and
+- The everyday earn rate is higher with the Premium Plus Card, especially for spending directly with British Airways and BA Holidays;

-- You’ll need to spend less money on the premium card to earn the Companion Voucher each year, and it will be valid for twice as long.
+- You’ll need to spend less money on the Premium Plus Card to earn the Companion Voucher each year both before 1 September and after 1 September, and it will be valid for twice as long.